LCD in sub-zero temperatures: The problem

 - Hot spots

 How we tested our LCD for sub-zero temperatures

-- The display was warmed to above 0oC in under 18 minutes in a -20 oC ambient environment.
+- The display warmed to above 0oC in under 18 minutes in a -20 oC ambient environment.

-The configurable inputs and outputs means the MPMS can interface with 3rd party hardware including temperature, power, door and shock sensors, as well as fans, modems, video cards, heating pads, humidity controllers and power relays.
-This combination makes MPMS a powerful SNMP tool for a broad range of remote hardware monitoring applications, not just digital signage.
+The configurable inputs and outputs mean the MPMS can interface with 3rd party hardware.
+Third-party hardwares include temperature, power, door, shock sensors, fans, modems, video cards, heating pads, humidity controllers and power relays.
+As a result, this combination makes MPMS a powerful SNMP tool for many remote hardware monitoring applications, not just digital signage.